-Degree Subject This programme is open to students with a first degree in geography, earth and environmental sciences or related disciplines.
+This programme is open to students with a good first degree (minimum 2:1 or equivalent) in geography, earth and environmental sciences or related disciplines.
 It is also suitable for graduates with single-discipline degrees in chemistry, physics, biology, mathematics, computing, engineering, economics and politics.

 Months of entry